joboog/r2ogs6/JOSS/paper.md

 When reading in, the XML--based `*.prj` input file is parsed.
 Individual tags are represented as `S3` class objects which are available via active fields in the `OGS6` object.
 <!--`S3` classes for the `*.prj` file tags were preferred over one entire `R6 class` for reasons of simplicity.-->
 Individual `*.prj` tags may change due to ongoing development activities in `OpenGeoSys 6`, therefore, future updates of the related classes may be necessary.
-To simplify updates like this, helper functions for analyzing `*.prj` files as well as suggesting and creating classes were implemented (see [respective manual](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/dev_workflow_vignette.Rmd)).
+To simplify updates like this, helper functions for analyzing `*.prj` files as well as suggesting and creating classes were implemented.

 As the `*.gml` and the `*.vtu` files are less complex and less likely to change, these files are represented as `R6` class objects and also available as active fields inside the `OGS6` object.
 To execute simulations, functions for writing the `OpenGeoSys 6` input (`ogs6_export_simfiles()`) and call the `OpenGeoSys 6` executable (`ogs6_run_simulation()`) were implemented.